 As in pretty much all English towns, you have several pubs in Aldeburgh to choose from.
 The Mill Inn, located close to Moot Hall (the town hall that has been used for council meetings for over 400 years), is a good option.
 The Ye Olde Cross Keys Aldeburgh is a pretty pub that dates back to the 16th century.

 If you are a golfer, the Aldeburgh Golf Club, established back in 1884, is worth a visit.
 They have two courses that you could play.
 For those looking for a challenge, you can try the Championship Course, which is ranked as the 31st best course in England.
 This 18-hole Aldeburgh golf course stretches 6,603 yards and does not have any par 5s for the men.
 The English Ladies have held their championship on this course several times.
 The River Course is only 9 holes and aimed at beginners and golfers with higher handicaps.
 Both courses offer lovely views.

 Getting to Aldeburgh

 Aldeburgh is located in the county of Suffolk about 110 miles northeast of London.
 Unfortunately, Aldeburgh does not have easy access to public transportation.
 From London to Aldeburgh, you would need to take a train from Liverpool Street Station to Ipswich (about an hour).
-From Ipswich, you can catch a bus (another 1 1/2 hours) or take the train to Saxmundham and then a taxi to Aldeburgh.
+From Ipswich, you can catch a bus (another 1 1/2 hours) or take the train to Saxmundham and then a taxi.
 Additionally, if you drive to Aldeburgh, parking can be a problem during the summer tourist season.
-You might have to drive around a bit to find a space or park north of town and walk.
+You might have to drive around a bit to find a space or park north of town and walk to the Aldeburgh attractions.